-This bill amends the Revised Judicature Act of 1961, specifically section 5851b, to provide updated provisions regarding the time limits for individuals who are victims of criminal sexual conduct to file for damages.
-Notably, the bill allows individuals to commence an action at any time before ten years after the claim accrues, or before they reach the age of 42, or within seven years after discovering their injury and its causal relationship to the conduct.
+This bill amends the Revised Judicature Act of 1961, specifically section 5851b, to provide updated provisions regarding the time limits for victims of criminal sexual conduct to file lawsuits for damages.
+Notably, the bill allows individuals who were victims of such conduct to commence legal action at any time before ten years after the claim accrues, or before they reach the age of 42, or within seven years after discovering their injury and its causal relationship to the conduct.
 Additionally, it introduces a provision that allows for unlimited time to file a claim if there is a criminal prosecution that results in a conviction for criminal sexual conduct.

 Statutes affected: